 \section{Reproducibility Statement}

-We include full details about our model architecture, training setup, and hyperparameter sweeps in Appendix~\ref{appendix:training_details}.
-Our synthetic dataset construction are described in Appendix~\ref{appendix:data}.
+We include complete details about our model architecture, training setup, and hyperparameter sweeps in Appendix~\ref{appendix:training_details}.
+Our synthetic dataset construction is described in Appendix~\ref{appendix:data}.
 We ran all experiments on a workstation with 4 A100 GPUs.
 Our implementation uses the GPT-NeoX library~\citep{gpt-neox-library} via HuggingFace Transformers~\cite{wolf2019huggingface}, which is implemented in PyTorch~\citep{paszke2019pytorch}.